-This article applies to the classic Sturmey-Arhcer trigger control, which is still produced (2010) and used on new three-speeds.
+This article applies to the classic Sturmey-Archer trigger control, which is still produced (2021) and used with new three-speeds.

 Most often, a cable needs to be installed because the old one has broken.
 It usually breaks inside the trigger control.
 If there is still a piece of cable in the slot of the trigger, slide it out.
 Pull the old cable out of the housing at the hub end.
 Check the housing, and adjust or replace it if necessary.
 Install the new cable in the housing.
 Advice on installing and lubricating cables is in another article.